AnthemPython/AnthemPython/README.md

 - 👋 Hi, I’m @AnthemPython
 - 👀 I’m interested in Cyber Security, ML and AI
-- 🌱 I’m currently working on an AI Project just like Jarvis which
-- 💞️ I’m looking to collaborate on the Jarvis Project
+- 🌱 I build defensive and offensive tools for securing systems and networks.
+- I am also interested in automation
+- I am also looking forward in contributing to any open source projects.

 <!---